K8s multi tenancy genai

 Isolation and Segregation

-Each virtual cluster runs its own API server and control plane.
-There's no cross-tenant API access.
-Tenants can't see, modify, or interfere with each other's resources.
-This directly addresses the segregation requirements in ISO 27001 and the logical separation SOC 2 mandates.
+Each virtual cluster has its own API server and control plane.
+Cross-tenant API access is not permitted.
+Tenants cannot see, modify or interfere with each other's cluster-scoped resources.
+This directly addresses the segregation requirements in ISO 27001.
+It also addresses the logical separation SOC 2 mandates.
+It achieves this at a level that's difficult to achieve with namespace boundaries alone.

 Access Control